jscassano/Website/content/project/_index.md

 ---
 title: My projects
-description: These projects highlight my research and educational endeavors
+description: These projects highlight my research and educational endeavors.
+If you would like more info feel free to email me from the "contact" page.
 layout: list
 author: Julian Cassano
 cascade: